Doug Hoffman

-Douglas L. Hoffman (born 1953) is an American businessman, accountant and former congressional candidate.
+Douglas L. Hoffman is an American businessman, accountant and former congressional candidate.
 He was the Conservative Party candidate for the U.S. House of Representatives in the 2009 special election for New York's 23rd congressional district.
 On November 3, 2009, he was narrowly defeated by Democratic candidate Bill Owens.
 Hoffman ran for the same seat in Congress in 2010, but lost the Republican primary and withdrew his candidacy.

 Hoffman's 2009 campaign received extensive support from the Tea Party movement and gained national attention because of his success in drawing grassroots support away from Republican candidate Dede Scozzafava, who dropped out of the race before Election Day.

 Early life and business career

 Born in Connecticut, Hoffman is the second of four children of Rita Anderson and Eugene J. Hoffman.
 Hoffman's parents divorced during his early life, leaving the family in poverty.
-He grew up in Saranac Lake, New York and graduated from Saranac Lake High School.
+He grew up in Saranac Lake, New York, and graduated from Saranac Lake High School.
 In 1973, he received a bachelor's degree in accounting from SUNY Plattsburgh.
 Hoffman married Carol Torrance in 1973 and moved to Hartford, Connecticut; the Hoffmans have three children: Ashleah, Douglas, and Taylor.
 During the Vietnam War, Hoffman served in the New York National Guard (1970–73) and was a staff sergeant in the United States Army Reserve (1973–76).
 Following his college graduation, Hoffman earned a Master of Business Administration degree from the University of Connecticut in 1976 and was accredited as a certified public accountant (CPA).
 In 1977, Hoffman and his family moved back to the North Country.

 Hoffman served as controller for the Lake Placid Olympic Organizing Committee for the 1980 Winter Olympics.
 Hoffman stated that the 1980 Olympics created jobs and infrastructure that were still driving the area's economy 30 years later.

 At the time of his 2009 congressional campaign, Hoffman served as managing partner at Dragon Benware Crowley & Co.
 In addition, he helped to lead Hoffman Family Enterprises, "a group of 13 companies ranging from investment and real estate firms to hospitality and tourism ventures".
 Hoffman and his wife resided in Lake Placid.